m-ashry-eg/SAA-C03/doc/README.md

   - ### EFS Tiers

     -  #### EFS Standard

       - **Designed for**: Frequently accessed data requiring the highest durability and availability.

       - **Durability**: Up to 99.999999999% durability.

       - **Availability**: Up to 99.99% availability.

     -  #### EFS Standard–Infrequent Access (IA)

       - **Designed for**: Long lived, infrequently accessed data requiring the highest durability and availability.

       - **Durability**: Up to 99.999999999% durability.

       - **Availability**: Up to 99.99% availability.

   - ### EFS Characteristics

     - **Shared File Storage**: Amazon EFS provides a shared file system that can be accessed by multiple EC2 instances and services concurrently.

     - **Scalable**: EFS can automatically scale to accommodate the storage needs of your applications.
 You can increase or decrease storage capacity as needed.

     - **Backup and Restore**: EFS can automatically scale to accommodate the storage needs of your applications.
 You can increase or decrease storage capacity as needed.

+    - **Suppor**: Amazon Elastic File System (EFS) supports the Network File System version 4 (NFSv4)

+    - **Cost Efficiency**: Amazon EFS offers a pay-as-you-go model, meaning you're billed only for the storage you use, without the need for pre-provisioning or upfront commitments.

+    - **Encryption**: Amazon Elastic File System (EFS) provides encryption at rest by default.
+When you create a new Amazon EFS file system, the data and metadata are automatically encrypted using an AWS Key Management Service (KMS) key.

     - **Encryption**: Amazon Elastic File System (EFS) provides encryption at rest by default.
 When you create a new Amazon EFS file system, the data and metadata are automatically encrypted using an AWS Key Management Service (KMS) key.